pola-rs/polars-book/user_guide/src/introduction.md

 ## Goals and non-goals

 The goal of `Polars` is to provide a lightning fast `DataFrame` library that utilizes all available cores on your machine.
-Unlike tools such as dask -- which that tries to parallelize existing single-threaded libraries like `NumPy` and `Pandas` -- `Polars` is written from the ground up, designed for parallelization of queries on `DataFrame`s.
+Unlike tools such as dask -- which tries to parallelize existing single-threaded libraries like `NumPy` and `Pandas` -- `Polars` is written from the ground up, designed for parallelization of queries on `DataFrame`s.
 The library emphaizes the objective of reducing redundant copies, thus traversing memory cache efficiently has minimal contention in parallelism.